PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 What is Jig Fishing?

-Quick Answer: Jig fishing involves using a weighted hook with a skirt or soft plastic trailer to mimic crawfish, baitfish, or other prey along the bottom.
+Quick Answer: Jig fishing involves using a weighted hook attached to a skirt or soft plastic trailer to mimic crawfish, baitfish, or bottom-dwelling prey.
+The angler controls depth and action through rod movements while maintaining bottom contact.

-Quick Answer: The six main jig types are swim jigs, football jigs, flipping jigs, finesse jigs, casting jigs, and grass jigs - each designed for specific depths and cover.
+Quick Answer: The seven main jig types are swim jigs, football jigs, flipping jigs, finesse jigs, casting jigs, grass jigs, and bladed jigs (chatterbaits).
+Each excels in specific depths, cover types, and fishing scenarios.

 Swim Jigs (0-8 feet)